Farewell to Providence

 next to each other, they really love each other and have a good chance of

-2 Responses to “Farewell to Providence”
+One Response to “Farewell to Providence”

 To preserve the StoryCorps mission and experience for our readers and participants, comments are subject to the StoryCorps Terms of Service.
 Comments may be held for moderation or removed if deemed offensive or off-topic.
 Please do not resubmit your comment if you don't see it right away, it will be approved as soon as possible.
 Thank you.